Malacañang Palace: Reception Room

 This was the family dining room of Presidential families until the 1979 renovation.
 It used to have a magnificent coffer ceiling in the Filipino-Spanish style.
 The famous painting of Fabián de la Rosa, Planting Rice, used to hang on one wall.
 Other paintings, notably those by Fernando Amorsolo, were here and in the adjoining room.

 The room beyond was used by the Marcos family variously as a private living room and a chapel.
 It became Meeting Room No. 1 in the Corazon Aquino, Ramos, and Estrada presidencies.
 A large Botong Francisco painting of dancers is on one wall.
 Brought from the Manila Hotel, this artwork is a pair to the one in the State Dining Room.

 Discothèque

 The third floor added in 1979 has a roof garden and a discothèque.
 Reached by elevator, the disco is immediately above President Marcos' bedroom.
 It was complete with strobe and infinity lights, fog equipment, and the latest in music equipment then.
 A wide waterfall-fountain plays on the terrace outside the disco and steps lead up to a rooftop helipad.
 It has apparently been disused since 1986.
 During the Macapagal-Arroyo administration, it was renovated into a music hall.

 Paranormal activity

-Alleged paranormal activity has been reported as occurring in the palace, including one that some identified to be the long deceased valet of President Quezon, who occasionally ministered to favored guests.
+Alleged paranormal activity has been reported as occurring in the palace, including one that some identified to be the long deceased valet of President Quezon, who occasionally ministered to favoured guests.